WorldModelers/CorpusIngestionAndAssembly/docs/causemos.md

 - Run `conda create -n prefect-seq -c conda-forge "python>=3.8.0" prefect "elasticsearch==7.11.0" "boto3==1.17.18" "smart_open==5.0.0" python-dateutil requests`

-You also need a env/config file on the prefect server, with connection credentials to DART, INDRA, and others
+You also need an env/config file on the prefect server, with connection credentials to DART, INDRA, and others

 ```
 export SOURCE_ES=